Introduction

 Can I take multivitamins for pregnant women without consulting my doctor?

-If pregnant women want to take multivitamins, they should always consult their gynecologist first.
-A blood test will determine any deficiencies and which vitamins and minerals should be supplemented.
+If pregnant women want to take multivitamins, they should always first consult their treating gynecologist.
+Through a blood test, the doctor determines which deficiencies exist and which vitamins and minerals should be supplemented.
 Certain vitamins can cause health problems if taken without a deficiency.
 Too high a dose of vitamin D can lead to hypercalcemia and impair the baby's bone formation.
-An excess of iron can also have negative effects on the body, causing not only stomach upset but also cardiovascular damage.
+An excess of iron can also negatively affect the body and, besides stomach complaints, damage the cardiovascular system.

-How do I know if a supplement is safe for my baby?
+How can I tell if a supplement is safe for my baby?

-Why should I start taking folic acid four weeks before pregnancy?
+Why should I start taking folic acid already four weeks before pregnancy?

-Taking folic acid is recommended four weeks before pregnancy, as the neural tube begins to close three to four weeks after conception.
-Since many women don't realize they're pregnant until a few weeks later, folate stores should already be replenished by this time.
-Low folate levels increase the risk of brain or spinal cord malformations, such as neural tube defects.
+Folic acid intake is recommended already four weeks before pregnancy, as the neural tube closes three to four weeks after conception.
+Since many women only realize they are pregnant after a few weeks, the folate stores should already be replenished by that time.
+A low folate level increases the risk of malformations of the brain or spinal cord such as neural tube defects.